Manchaug Pond Foundation

 Ongoing ~ VESSEL SAFETY CHECKS: Annual event held at the State Boat Ramp in cooperation with the Worcester County Sail & Power Squadron.
 A certified examiner and Foundation volunteers provide one-on-one inspection of boats and education of boaters as to equipment needs, rules and regulations, as well as boating and navigating tips.

-1990 ~ TOWN MANAGEMENT OF PUBLIC RAMP: Secured town management of the state-owned public access ramp.
+1990 ~ TOWN MANAGEMENT OF PUBLIC RAMP: Petitioning the Sutton Board of Selectman, secured town management of the state-owned public access ramp.

-Ongoing ~ ON-LAKE TESTING AND MONITORING: In 2015, renewed and expanded decades-long on-lake water quality testing program which includes testing for water clarity, phosphorus and nitrates.
+Ongoing ~ IN-LAKE TESTING AND MONITORING: In 2015, renewed and expanded decades-long on-lake water quality testing program which includes testing for water clarity, phosphorus and nitrates.

 Ongoing ~ WATERSHED TESTING AND MONITORING As part of the Blackstone River Coalition Watershed-Wide Volunteer Water Quality Testing with over a decade of date, we provide volunteers to test at the lake inlet, outlet and up in the watershed.

-Formal training received by DCR Lakes and Ponds Program’s Tom Flannery and Jim Straub as well as staff from Lycott Environmental.
+Initial formal training received by DCR Lakes and Ponds Program’s Tom Flannery and Jim Straub and staff from Lycott Environmental.

 2014-2016 ~ EPA/DEP S. 319 NPS POLLUTION GRANT AWARD: Secured a second Non-Point Source Pollution Grant Award of $208,525 from the U.S. Environmental Protection Agency (EPA) and Massachusetts Department of Environmental Protection (MassDEP) to make water quality improvements within the watershed.
 This project will result in construction and employment of low-impact structures and will implement stormwater Best Management Practices (BMPs) to reduce stormwater flows and associated nutrients, pathogens, and sediment from entering Manchaug Pond.
 An education component develops a resource toolbox for teachers, parents, and community outreach to children.
 To date, MPF members, teachers, homeschoolers, and environmental educators are working together to develop the toolbox.